Krakz

 Most of the dynamically imported functions are hashed using the CRC32 algorithm, with only two functions hashed using a different algorithm.

 The malware first dynamically resolves various DLLs: kernel32.dll, Wininet.dll and ntdll.dll.
-Each DLL is resolved in a dedicated function, and for each function in the DLL, a structure (api_entry, see the definition below) is created and added to an array.
+Each DLL is resolved in a dedicated function, and for each function in the DLL, a structure (api, see the definition below) is created and added to an array.
 An entry in the api_table array has the following structure:

-struct api_entry {
+struct api {

 DWORD funcHash;